casrielasriel/3ds-cinnamon-summary-thingy-or-what-the-fuck-ever/README.md

 # 3ds-cinnamon-summary-thingy-or-what-the-fuck-ever
-Yeah tehres not much to it
+Yeah theres not much to it

+I gathered and tested everything myself but it was 2am so i threw AI at it and it made this lmao